FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_publish_str(topic, msg)

   Publish a string message on a topic.
-Size is automatically computed through strlen.
+Size is automatically computed through strlen, and autofree is set to false.

   :param topic: topic on which publish message.
 NULL to broadcast message to all modules in same context.
 Note that only topic creator can publish message on topic.
   :param msg: message to be published.